NotRobiin/wklejto-scraper/README.md

 ## Requirements
 - Python 3.9 or higher
 - MongoDB
-- Numpy (IMPORTANT: required version <= 1.19.3, more info about the issue is[here](https://developercommunity.visualstudio.com/content/problem/1207405/fmod-after-an-update-to-windows-2004-is-causing-a.html))
+- Numpy (IMPORTANT: required version <= 1.19.3, more info about the issue is [here](https://developercommunity.visualstudio.com/content/problem/1207405/fmod-after-an-update-to-windows-2004-is-causing-a.html))